 Reading body language now matters more than ever.
 In times of uncertainty, we have to be able to read every cue we can to spot meaning and have better communication.
 We have so many resources on reading nonverbal cues.
 Watch this video next:

-But please also check out my book Captivate: The Science of Succeeding with People for an in-depth look at body language and social behavior.
+But please also check out my books for an in-depth look at body language and social behavior.
 It will even help during social distancing:

 Here are some other body language cues you should know:

 - The Universal Shame Gesture: When someone lightly touches the side of their forehead (either side) it is a sign of embarrassment or shame.
 Watch out for it!

 - The Head Tilt: When we are listening to someone we expose our ear by tilting our head to the side.
 This is a positive cue and means someone is listening!